djmagee5/BEAST_GLM/README.md

 				state3,33.1,30.0,19.0,433.1,0.55
 				state4,27.4,10.9,14.3,356.4,0.51

+	INDIVDIUAL FILE
 	(ii) An individual file of predictor data for a single predictor.
-You may upload multiple files of this type.
+Each of these files must be in a single directory <singlePredictorDir>
 	     These are the requirements for the files of individual predictor data:

 	     	1. The first value in the first line should be the name of the predictor.